YB-Joe/ybcho/_pages/introduce.md

 My Research Interest is to design novel Deep Learning Algorithms that interact in various ways with Computer vision.

-## What is AI?

-1. Think like people
-2. Act like people
-3. Think rationally
-4. Act rationally

 ## My goal with AI

 MY goal is to enhance the symbiotic relationship between human and machine & Productivity.I am interested in the concerns and efforts of how the application of artificial intelligence technology in various fields can bring a positive direction to the development of human civilization.